California

 catfish and sunfish.
 For reservations and more information on recreation facilities

+at the lake.
 Located just outside King City.

 - Sante Fe